We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 When it comes to maximizing lifespan, timing matters.
 Unopened cartridges typically stay fresh for 6-12 months when properly stored, but once you’ve started using a cart, try to finish it within 1-3 months for the best flavor and potency experience.

-Even the highest quality dab pen carts can sometimes be temperamental.
-Let’s walk through some common issues and how to fix them without breaking a sweat.
+Let’s walk through some common issues and how to fix them.

 Leaking issues can be messy and frustrating.
 If you notice oil on the outside of your cartridge, inside the battery connection, or on your hands, first check that your cartridge is properly attached—not too tight (which can crack the cart) or too loose (which can allow leakage).
 Clean all connections with isopropyl alcohol and ensure there are no visible cracks that might require replacement.